codefellows/seattle-javascript-401d21/back-end/08-rest/README.md

   * **rejected** - the operation failed

 #### Promise Static methods
-  * `Promise.all(array)` - returns a `Promise` object that fulfills when all of the promises in an array have succeded or one has failed
+  * `Promise.all(array)` - returns a `Promise` object that fulfills when all of the promises in an array have succeeded or one has failed
-  * `Promise.race(array)` - returns a `Promise` object that fulfills when one of the promises in an array has succeded or failed
+  * `Promise.race(array)` - returns a `Promise` object that fulfills when one of the promises in an array has succeeded or failed
   * `Promise.reject(value)` - returns a `Promise` object that is rejected with a given value
   * `Promise.resolve(value)` - returns a `Promise` object that is resolved with a given value